Samillion/mpv-conf/README.md

 # mpv-conf
 My personal mpv configuration.
-It is minimum and works well for my use case, which is usually a simple one that doesn't involve upscaling.
+It is minimum and works well for my use case, which is usually a simple one.
 Though I have an `auto-profile` for 2K+ videos included in my `mpv.conf`.

 Noteworthy details:
 - Huge cache `~1.5GB + ~400MiB`